Penn State Penn State: College of the Liberal Arts Penn State Penn State: College of the Liberal Arts

 New Papers

-CNCL grad student Simone Luchini recently published a new paper in Cerebral Cortex titled “Enhancing creativity with covert neurofeedback: causal evidence for default-executive network coupling in creative thinking”.
+CNCL grad student Simone Luchini recently published a new paper in Science of Learning titled “Creativity supports learning through associative thinking”.
 Check out the paper here!